akshayravikumar/blog/_posts/2020-07-03-counting-crosswords.md

 4. Turn candidate grids into a two-dimensional array and do the DFS check.
 5. Check special conditions.

 This helped a lot!
-We removed the $O(n)$ check when evaluating rows, and the bithacks were wonderful.
+We removed the \\(O(n)\\) check when evaluating rows, and the bithacks were wonderful.
 I don't think we decreased the number of candidate grids, but we improved the constant factor significantly.

 #### Take 5: Final Touches

 To top things off, we added a few more optimizations: first, Go made it easy to parallelize the search.
 Simply create `t` goroutines and assign each thread a subset of the middle rows.

 Second, we also constrained the _number_ of words in the grid.
 Most NYT crossword grids have around 60-80 words--more than that looks ugly, and fewer than that is essentially impossible to fill.
 As newbie constructors, we were looking at the 70-80 range.
-I won't get into details, but we figured out an $O(n)$ method to compute this value using bithacks and precomputation.
+I won't get into details, but we figured out an \\(O(n)\\) method to compute this value using bithacks and precomputation.
 This way, we'd eliminate a majority of grids before the DFS check.
 (Hint: In every row or column, a new word starts when we move from from an edge/black square to a white square.)

 And that's it!
 The program was spitting out hundreds of grids every minute, and we eventually found one that worked.
 You can check out [the source code](https://github.com/akshayravikumar/crosswords), but it's quite a mess.